spraoi/spraoi.ai/src/articles/internship-experience/index.md

 title: Internship Experience
 author: samanvith-chetlapalli
 description: >-
-  Our newest intern shares his  personal experience at Spraoi and also how start ups provide that dynamic environment to challenge oneself and grow.
+  Our newest intern shares his  personal experience at Spraoi and also how startups provide that dynamic environment to challenge oneself and grow.
 ---

 Internships are a great way to learn.
 This was the case during my internship